scaleinnotech/Learn.MakerCloud_en/docs/ch4_connect/ai2/connect_ai2.md

 [TOC]

 ## MakerCloud AI2 extension
-Since App Inventor 2 does not have the MQTT function, it is necessary to download the extension before connecting to MQTT.
+- Since App Inventor 2 does not use MQTT, you need to download the extension before connecting via MQTT.
-In order to facilitate using AI2, we have made a special extension for MakerCloud connecting to AI2:
+- To facilitate using AI2, we have made a special extension for MakerCloud connecting to AI2:

 [MakerCloud AI2 extension](extension/scale.MakerCloud.aix) (right click to save as new file）